 - You usually have to pay a reconnection fee as well as the outstanding debt to restore your service.
 If you’re receiving Centrelink benefits, or are able to show other financial hardship, you can ask for the fee to be waived.

-- If you feel your provider has been unfair, or hasn’t fulfilled their disconnection requirements, you have a right to take it to dispute resolution.
+- If you feel your provider has been unfair, or hasn’t fulfilled their disconnection requirements, you have a right to make a complaint to the free Telecommunications Industry Ombudsman.

 KNOW YOUR RIGHTS